 Edna Skinner (May 23, 1921 – August 8, 2003) was an American film and television actress notable for playing Kay Addison, neighbor of Wilbur Post, in the iconic TV series Mister Ed.
 Born in Washington, D.C., U.S. (d.
 2003)

-Desmond Carrington (born 23 May 1926) is a UK-based actor and broadcaster, currently best known for his weekly show on BBC Radio 2.
-On TV, where he became well known as Dr Anderson in Emergency-Ward 10.
+Desmond Carrington (23 May 1926 – 1 February 2017) was a UK-based actor and broadcaster, best known for his weekly show on BBC Radio 2 and as Dr Anderson in Emergency – Ward 10 on TV.

 Rosemary Clooney (May 23, 1928 – June 29, 2002) was an American cabaret singer and actress.
 She came to prominence in the early 1950s with the novelty hit “Come On-a My House”, which was followed by other pop numbers such as “Mambo Italiano” and “This Ole House”.
 Born in Maysville, Kentucky. (d.
 2002)